umcu-isi/xnat-tools/README.md

 This commandline tool writes a [JSON](https://en.wikipedia.org/wiki/JSON) file containing all values for each metadata attribute found in the scans in an XNAT container.
 If a mapping is given, then the results are sorted per mapping.
-The temporary download directory and subject label are appended to the command.
-For example, `["myscript.sh", "-v"]`, could be executed as `myscript.sh -v /tmp/1234 subj001`.
 The `xnat-metadata` command requires a configuration file with at least an XNAT URL and project name, and optionally a mapping and exclusions.

 Usage: `xnat-metadata CONFIG_FILE`